brunosan/brunosan.eu/_posts/blog/2013-01-17-upgrading-world-data-bank.md

 The Catalog must be *fast*.
 And I can propose a concrete benchmark:
 Faster than using the traditional sets of Excel files many people use.
-That´s the inertia from part of they target users.
+That´s the inertia from part of their target users.
 Why would I prefer to fire up the website every time If I can download the whole thing to my disk?
 This is specially important if you don´t have a fast connection, like it happens in many parts of the world.